|Nutritional Guidelines (per serving)|

 Strawberries are a low pectin fruit, which means that they don't gel well on their own.
 But adding commercial pectin often requires adding huge amounts of sugar.
 The alternative is a long cooking time.

 This recipe is an excellent way to make strawberry jam without having to buy pectin or rely on heavy sugar content or long cooking times that result in loss of flavor and color.

-- Place the pot with the strawberry mixture over high heat and cook, stirring frequently, until the mixture reaches the jell point.
+Place the pot with the strawberry mixture over high heat and cook, stirring frequently, until the mixture reaches the gel point.

 Ladle the jam into the sterilized jars, leaving 1/2-inch headspace between the surface of the jam and the rims of the jars.
 Screw on the canning lids.